-I traded in my short-lived resolutions several years ago.
-But I do choose one word and set goals filtered through the lens of that word now.
+So I traded in my short-lived resolutions several years ago.
+Now, I choose one word and set goals filtered through the lens of that word.
 The idea comes from the book My One Word: Change Your Life with Just One Word by Mike Ashcraft.
 Instead of being about resolutions, Ashcraft explains that choosing a word

 …provides us with a lens, with a new way of seeing.
 It’s a tool to train our eyes.
 It helps us frame the way we process the world around us and what happens to us.

 In looking through the lens of a single chosen word, I found a new approach to personal change and spiritual formation—one that is doable, memorable, effective, and sticky.

 2017 was the first time I chose one word.
 That year I chose the word cultivate.
 It was an easy decision.
 The word seemed to confront me wherever I looked—in what I was reading, seeing, and thinking about.
 At the beginning of that year I didn’t know I was going to start this blog, but God did.
 And even before I started it, He was planting the seed and ideas that it would grow from.

 At the end of 2017, I began reading a book by Elisabeth Elliot, Discipline: The Glad Surrender.
 And once again a word confronted me.
 Discipline.
 I’ve always struggled with it.
 But I love the way Elliot frames it a bit differently.
 Discipline isn’t about willpower; it is about obedience.
 She says,